ACCESS-NRI/model-config-tests/README.md

 }
 ```

 The above configuration triggers monthly scheduled tests for `release-1deg_jra55_ryf-2.0` GitHub tag.
-This scheduled test will run with `checksum` test marker, and the top-level defaults for `model-config-tests-version`, `python-version` and `payu-version`.
+This scheduled test will run with `repro` test marker, and the top-level defaults for `model-config-tests-version`, `python-version` and `payu-version`.

-If a PR was being merged into a `release-1deg_jra55do_ryf` branch, the QA tests run on the GitHub runner would use the `config or dev_config` test markers and the repro tests on NCI, would select the `checksum or checksum_slow` tests.
+If a PR was being merged into a `release-1deg_jra55do_ryf` branch, the QA tests run on the GitHub runner would use the `config` test markers and the repro tests on NCI, would select the `repro` tests.

-If a PR was being merged into a `dev-example-branch`, the QA tests that run automatically would use the `dev_config` tests and if repro tests were triggered manually, then it would use the `checksum` tests.
+If a PR was being merged into a `dev-example-branch`, the QA tests that run automatically would use the `dev_config` tests and if repro tests were triggered manually, then it would use the `repro and (not slow)` tests.
 For both test types, it would use the latest changes in the `model-config-tests` repository.
 For repro tests, it would use the `payu/dev` module on NCI for running the model.